 Microsoft are rapidly adding new features and updates to Office 365 to further improve its offerings but they have also been adding completely new products and applications.
-Last year saw the introduction of Sway, Delve and Office Video to Office 365 and now Office 365 Planner has been released in Preview mode.
-We want to take a look at this new app to show its features, benefits, explain how you can access the preview and have a look at what it has planned for the future.
+Last year saw the introduction of Sway, Delve and Office Video to Office 365 and now Office 365 Planner has been released.
+We want to take a look at this new app to show its features, benefits, explain how you can access it.

 Our simplest explanation is that it’s a way to organise teamwork – similar to Asana, Slack or Wunderlust for task/ project management.
 (Interestingly, Microsoft acquired Wunderlist last year, so I am curious what will happen here).
 Office 365 Planner provides a hub for team members to create plans, organise and assign tasks to different users and to check updates on progress through dashboards.
 It also provides a centralised place where files can be shared and gives visibility to the whole team.

 Office 365 Planner ties in very closely to Office 365 Groups (another large topic in itself; we recommend reading this great article from one of our partners, Sharegate, to find out more about Groups).
 Every time a new plan is created then a new Office 365 Group is automatically created and vice versa - if you have a pre-existing Group then a plan will automatically be created for this Group.
 All of this is all powered by Office Graph, which uses machine learning to map relationships, data and activity to create a more personalised experience.
 You can find out more about that here in ‘What is Office Delve and Office Graph?’